thangam22-cyber/NETWORKWALKS-B083F-WK2-PM1-CYBERSECURITY-LAB-SETUP/README.md

 │
 └── results/
     └── nmap_result.txt
-🔐 Authorization & Responsible Use
+🔐 Ethical Use

-This laboratory was conducted as part of an authorized cybersecurity internship exercise.
+All activities were performed within the authorized scope of the internship laboratory.

-Authorized Scope
+Authorized Targets
 External Target
 └── networkwalks.com

-Internal Laboratory Network
+Local Laboratory Network
 └── 10.0.0.0/24

-The techniques and commands documented here should only be used against systems and networks where explicit authorization has been provided.
+The documented commands should only be used against systems and networks for which appropriate authorization has been provided.

-👤 Lab Information
+👤 Author

-Field	Details
+M. Thangamani

-Author	M. Thangamani
+Detail	Information
 Program	Cybersecurity Internship
 Organization	Networkwalks
 Batch	B083F